The Association for Children with a Disability (ACD) is a not-for-profit community based organisation that was established in 1980.

 Chief Executive Officer Association for Children with a Disability

-Download the Changing Places information kit from the
+Download the Changing Places CAD files from the link below

 The following link will allow you to download the Changing Places information kit.
 The kit includes;